1EdTech/openbadges-specification/index.md

 ### <a id="Alignment"></a>AlignmentObject
-The AlignmentObject is based on Schema.org's [AlignmentObject](http://schema.org/AlignmentObject) and uses IRIs from that vocabulary.
+The AlignmentObject is an alias for schema.org's [AlignmentObject](http://schema.org/AlignmentObject) and uses IRIs from that vocabulary.

 <div class="table-wrapper">